Pramod4039/Assignment-4/README.md

         Since the heap has a maximum of k elements and each insertion into the heap requires O(log(n)) time, it takes O(k * log(n)) time to create the heap of distinct elements with their negative frequencies.
         It takes O(k * log(k)) time to extract the k most frequent entries from the heap.
         In the worst situation, this algorithm's temporal complexity is O(n + k * log(n)).
 If k is less than log(n), it can roughly be expressed as O(n).
 Because we only remove one element from the heap in the second example with k = 1, the time complexity is O(n).

+2: Find k closest elements:
+    Algorithm used:
+        Create two pointers, left and right, and initialize them to keep a window with k items.
+Right is initially at the end of the array (index len(arr) - 1) and left is initially at the beginning of the array (index 0).
+        Utilize a while loop to iteratively reduce the window's size until it contains exactly k elements.
+As long as the gap between the right and left is larger than or equal to k, the loop will keep going.
+        Compare the absolute differences between the elements to the left and right of the target value x inside the loop.
+The element that is nearer to x has a lower absolute difference.
+Increase the left pointer if the left element is closer; decrease the right pointer otherwise.
+        The k nearest elements are found in the window specified by left and right when the loop ends.
+        As a result, return the window's contents.
+    Time Complexity:
+        This approach has an O(log(n) + k) time complexity, where n is the length of the input array arr.
+The window is expanded to include k additional elements once the initial binary search phase, which finds the element that is closest to the input x in O(log(n)) time, has been completed.
+Since k is the maximum number of components we desire in the result, the window expansion step runs in the worst case in O(k) time.
+As desired, the overall time complexity is therefore better than O(n log(n)).